aduffy70/LabNotes/_posts/2017/2017-02-10-Upgrade-cordate-to-Ubuntu-1604.md

     * Created a cyberwp database in mysql and restored to it from the last monthly backup
     * Created a cyberwp user and granted permissions on the cyberwp database
     * tested that the site works
+  * Get jekyll working:
+    * Followed my jekyll installation instructions to install the correct version of ruby and jekyll.
+Jekyll failed to build with an error about ffi.h which I solved by installing build-essential and gcc with apt-get.
+Then nokogiri failed with an error about zlib which I solved by apt-getting zlin1g-dev

 # Remaining issues: